helske/seqHMM/README.md

 ### Plotting MHMMs

 Also MHMMs are plotted with the `plot` function.
-The user can choose between an interactive mode (`interactive=TRUE`), where the model for each cluster is plotted separately, and a combined plot with all models at once.
+The user can choose between an interactive mode (`interactive = TRUE`), where the model for each cluster is plotted separately, and a combined plot with all models at once.
 ```
 # Plot mixture hidden Markov model
 # Interactive plot, one cluster at a time
-plot(mhmm$model, interactive = TRUE)
+plot(mhmm_fit$model, interactive = TRUE)
 ```
 ![mixHMM1](https://github.com/helske/seqHMM/blob/master/Examples/mixHMM1.png)
 ![mixHMM2](https://github.com/helske/seqHMM/blob/master/Examples/mixHMM2.png)